30 homes estimated to have been lost in Australian wildfire - WTMJ

 “You must shelter before the fire arrives, as the extreme heat will kill you well before the flames reach you,” the latest warning said.

-Roads out of semi-rural suburb The Vines on Perth’s northern outskirts were bumper-to-bumper with traffic, leaving some choosing to stay.
+Roads out of semi-rural suburb The Vines on Perth’s northern outskirts were bumper-to-bumper with traffic, making some people choose to stay.

 “I could smell the fire and went out the back and the whole yard was filled with smoke,” she said.
 “We grabbed bedding, photos, the two kids and the dog and got out of there,” she added.